Helping Dementia Family Caregivers Make Confident Medical Decisions

 How to communicate with your person's care team.

 Health care is getting more fast-paced and fragmented every day.
 Providers helping you make medical decisions have less and less time for meaningful conversation.
 I teach you how to make those minutes count.
+Nothing I do is a replacement for your boots on the ground care team, but there is more you need to know to maximize the time you have with them.

 How you see yourself in this role.